Work Toward Your Financial Goals by Building a Good Credit Score

 - Don't rely solely on cash.
 Some people have poor or no credit because they don't use the banking system.
 To ensure your payments help build your credit, open a checking account and a savings account.

 - Borrow some money that you can easily pay back.
 Taking out a small loan or opening a credit card with a bank or retailer can help you establish a credit record.
 Make regular, on-time payments to demonstrate financial responsibility.

 - Stay well below your borrowing limit.
-Keep your outstanding balance below 30% of the amount you're allowed to borrow.
+According to the Consumer Financial Protection Bureau (CFBP), it's best to keep your outstanding balance below 30% of the amount you're allowed to borrow.

 - Don't apply for a lot of credit at once.
 Trying to take on too much debt at one time may lower your score.
 Keep just a couple credit card accounts, and try to only use those.
 This helps you establish a long-term history with these credit card companies, which helps to improve your score.
 It also avoids giving the impression that you're shopping for credit by applying for new accounts often.